Umpire (Australian rules football): Modern umpiring and the AFL

-The game of Australian rules contains some "grey areas" where application of the laws is subject to interpretation, of degree or timing, making the job of field umpires extremely difficult.
-The instigation of new laws by the AFL in recent years, also contributes to the amount of work needed for umpires to maintain their skills and knowledge of the game.
+The game of Australian rules contains some "grey areas" where application of the laws is subject to interpretation, of degree or timing, making the job of field umpires difficult.
+Regular changes to laws or interpretations of rules by the AFL also contributes to the amount of work needed for umpires to maintain their skills and knowledge of the game.
 The umpires' director for the AFL is Jeff Gieschen, responsible for setting precedents for other affiliated leagues around the world.

 Attire

-Australian rules football umpires of all disciplines traditionally wore all-white uniforms.
-Goal umpires in particular wore a more formal attire of white jacket, white hat, tie and black slacks, as they were not required to actively run.
+Traditionally, Australian rules football umpires of all disciplines wore all-white uniforms.
+Goal umpires wore a more formal attire of white jacket (usually an overcoat), white hat, tie, and black slacks, as they were not required to actively run.

 More recently, umpires have begun wearing uniforms of a distinctive colour to avoid a jersey clash with any of the competing teams.
-As of 2013, all AFL umpires wore lime green uniforms with grey shorts or trousers, which avoids a clash with any of the league's teams.
-However with some jumpers featuring more yellow, and in games where there are jumpers like this, the AFL umpires wear blue Additionally, field umpires in the AFL are identifiable by a jersey number.
+From 2013, all AFL umpires wore lime green uniforms with grey shorts or trousers to avoid a clash with any of the league's teams.
+However, where a team playing has jumpers featuring yellow, AFL umpires wear a blue uniform.
+Additionally, field umpires in the AFL are identifiable by a jersey number.

 The most common historical pejorative term for an umpire, particularly a field umpire, was "white maggot", in reference to their historical white uniforms.
+Since then, the term is sometimes transferred to the colour the target umpire is wearing; for example, "green maggot" if the umpire is wearing a green shirt.